molecula/documentation/data-ingestion/cloud/streaming/tutorials/_posts/2022-03-31-csv-tutorial.md

 | species   |  string | N/A |

-You'll need to create an ingest endpoint and table that maps to this data.
-The bellow schema can be used to create this using either the API or UI:
+You'll also need to create an ingest endpoint that maps the data to your table.
+The json below can be used to create the ingest endpoint using either the API or the "schema":"definition" array can be referenced for the UI:

 ```shell
 {